JULLACE/album3/README.md

 I feel like album covers and music art in general has been kind of unappreciated in their full form.
 There's a whole backside to the art that people have kind of forgotten about, and I think it's a cool part of the experience.
 On top of that, I just thought it'd be fun :)

 # dev
 Just your standard React + Vite project.
-Clone the project and run:
+Clone the project and run

 ```
 npm install